libertyernie/CrosspostSharp/README.md

 Use the "Sign In" button in Tools -> Options to launch a browser window, which will let you sign in using OAuth.
 Once signed in, the OAuth token will be stored in CrosspostSharp.json.

+If you have script errors on the page while trying to sign in, close and then restart CrossposterSharp.

 #### FurAffinity